Optimal and Diffusion Transports in Machine Learning: Wasserstein Gradient Flows

 This is the analogue in Wasserstein space of the implicit Euler method for gradient flows in Euclidean space.
 To see this, suppose $\alpha_t=\delta_{x(t)}$ is a Dirac mass and set $h(x)=f(\delta_x)$, assuming $f$ can be evaluated on Dirac masses.
 Then~\eqref{eq:jko-discr} reduces to

 which is precisely the implicit Euler step for the ODE $\dot x(t) = -\nabla h(x(t))$.
 As $\tau \to 0$, the JKO iteration~\eqref{eq:jko-discr} converges (under suitable conditions) to a continuous-time evolution $(\alpha_t)_{t\geq 0}$, which can be described by the continuity PDE~\eqref{eq:eulerian-advection}.
-The beauty of this approach is that one can single out a vector field $v_t$ with a closed form expression, the so-called (minus the) Wasserstein gradient $v_t = -\nabla_W f(\alpha_t)$, which is always a gradient field (inline with the study of Section~\ref{sec:least-square-field}), defined as
+The advantage of this approach is that one can single out a vector field $v_t$ with a closed-form expression, the negative Wasserstein gradient $v_t = -\nabla_{\mathrm{W}} f(\alpha_t)$, which is formally a gradient field (in line with the study of Section~\ref{sec:least-square-field}), defined as

-see \cite{ambrosio2008gradient}.
+see~\cite{ambrosio2008gradient}.
 Here $\delta f(\alpha)$ is the first variation of $f$, i.e., a function in $\mathcal{C}(\RR^d)$ satisfying

 Thus the Wasserstein gradient flow is driven by the potential $\delta f(\alpha)$.
 The Wasserstein gradient flow limiting PDE thus reads

 We now detail several special cases of interest, both for the study of partial differential equations and for the training of neural networks.